 State and local laws differ across the country, so the legal landscape in your community might look different than it does in another.
 But it's important to note that certain private businesses that operate under strict governmental regulations, like utility companies, can also be granted the power to exercise eminent domain where necessary.

 Compensation is considered just when the government taking a property offers a fair value for it, whether in the form of money or equivalent property.
-However, that’s the challenge: Property owners and the government must come to some decision as to what constitutes fair.
+However, that’s the challenge: Property owners and the government must come to some decision as to what constitutes as fair.

 This can be complicated because people often have an emotional investment in their homes, whether it be a starter or forever home.
 Courts generally rely on a fair market value for the property to determine just compensation.
 However, it’s often difficult to determine a fair market value.

 Let's say a city wants to widen an existing road.
 To do this, the city government can use eminent domain to claim 10 feet at the front of a commercial property.
 However, if you were selling something, you would never sell just those 10 feet.
-Because there’s no existing market, it’s difficult, if not impossible, to determine a true fair market value for this type of government take.
+Because there’s no existing market, it’s difficult, if not impossible, to determine a true fair market value for this type of government acquisition.

 The preamble to the U.S. Constitution states that the federal government should promote the general welfare of the people.

 To help achieve this goal, courts have generally given wide latitude in terms of what constitutes public use under eminent domain.